ten steps

 Step 6.
 APPLY TO IRS FOR RECOGNITION OF EXEMPTION.

-4. BE SURE YOU HAVE CHECKED the list on "Office of Foreign Assets Control" to make sure your organization includes no "specially designated nationals" or "blocked persons" who may be viewed as those who are or aid terrorists and make sure this any grant, etc. procedures address this issue.
+• BE SURE YOU HAVE CHECKED the list on "Office of Foreign Assets Control" to make sure your organization includes no "specially designated nationals" or "blocked persons" who may be viewed as those who are or aid terrorists and make sure that any grant, etc. procedures address this issue.

 Timing: usually must be filed within 27 months of incorporation in order for tax exemption to apply retroactively to incorporation date.
-(Exceptions apply for very small organizations and in limited circumstances.)
-However, obtaining a determination may take 3-6 months.
-Often IRS will acknowledge receipt and promise to respond in 100 days.
-At that point, may send a request for further information requiring response within a short period of time.
+(Exceptions apply for very small organizations and in limited circumstances - see instructions.)
+However, obtaining a determination with the standard Form 1023 submission used to take 3-6 months or more, although the IRS typically would acknowledge receipt and promise to respond in 100 days.
+At that point, the IRS may send a request for further information requiring response within a short period of time.
 If reply is not received, IRS may inactivate request.
 Application may be reactivated if requested within 90 days.
+You can contact the IRS by phone, but be prepared for a long wait.

 Step 7.
 REGISTER WITH CT DEPARTMENT OF REVENUE SERVICES.